Bulgari: 21st century

 The year 2000 was the beginning of an increasingly aggressive period of verticalization for Bulgari, with the acquisition of the luxury watchmaking brands Daniel Roth and Gérald Genta, followed by the takeover of the jewellery firm Crova and of other companies that specialised in leather goods and watchmaking.
 The opening of the first Bulgari Hotel in Milan in 2004 further confirmed the expansion strategy of the brand, and was the result of a joint venture with Luxury Group, a division of Marriott International.
 In 2009, Bulgari celebrated its 125th anniversary with a retrospective of the brand's history, held in Rome at Palazzo delle Esposizioni.
 That same year, the snake—a motif that appeared in Bulgari collections from the 1960s—re-emerged as the emblem of the Serpenti collection.

 In 2011, Bulgari signed a strategic alliance with LVMH Moet Hennessy Louis Vuitton SA, the world's leading luxury group.
 The agreement was based on a stock transfer of the Bulgari family's shares in Bulgari S.p.A. to LVMH, an all-share deal for €4.3 billion ($6.0 billion).
 Under the deal, the Bulgari family sold their 50.4 per cent controlling stake in exchange for 3 per cent of LVMH, thereby becoming the second-biggest family shareholder behind the Arnaults in LVMH.
 The takeover doubled the size of LVMH's watches and jewellery unit, which at the time of the acquisition included Tag Heuer timepieces and De Beers diamond necklaces.
 The acquisition concluded on 4 October 2011 as Bulgari was delisted from the Borsa Italiana.

+In February 2013, Jean-Christophe Babin, formerly CEO of TAG Heuer, became CEO of Bulgari.

 In 2014, Bulgari celebrated the 130th anniversary of the brand.
 To mark the occasion, the shop at Via Condotti 10 was "reimagined" by the architect Peter Marino, and reopened.
 On the same day, the brand donated €1.5 million to the city of Rome for the restoration of the Spanish Steps.
 A few months after the Grand Opening, the DOMVS was inaugurated in the redesigned Bulgari boutique, creating a gallery space to house of Bulgari's Heritage Collection.

 In 2017, Bulgari opened a new jewellery manufacturing headquarters in Valenza.
 The largest in Europe, with a total area of 14,000 m2, the Manufacture has been given a Gold LEED (Leadership in Energy & Environmental Design) certification for sustainability in its design.
 The facility was built over the former home of the first goldsmith in Valenza, Francesco Caramora.
 The buildings follow the model of a Roman domus, and are built around a central courtyard.

 In March 2024, the Bvlgari jewellery house officialized and announced the creation of the Fondazione Bvlgari, an institution that is an extension of the brand's founding values, particularly its commitment to safeguarding historical heritage.